wp-plugins/recent-posts-widget-with-thumbnails/README.txt

 * **Number 5** in [Best List of Free Recent Posts Widgets for WordPress](http://dotcave.com/wordpress/free-recent-posts-widgets-for-wordpress/) by jerry on November 29, 2014
 * **Number 1** in [Nützlich: Die 10 interessantesten Widgets für Ihre WordPress-Webseite](http://www.drweb.de/magazin/nuetzlich-die-10-interessantesten-widgets-fuer-ihre-wordpress-webseite-50307/) by Andreas Hecht on October 13, 2014
 * **Number 1** in [25 Most Useful WordPress Widgets for Your Site](http://www.wpbeginner.com/showcase/25-most-useful-wordpress-widgets-for-your-site/) by Editorial Staff on September 18, 2014

+= Useful hints for developers: Hooks and CSS =

+**Supported Hooks:** The plugin considers the output of actions hooked on:

+1. widget_title
+2. widget_posts_args
+3. excerpt_more
+4. excerpt_length

+**CSS Selectors:** To design the list and its items you can use these CSS selectors:

+The elements which contain the posts list:
+`.recent-posts-widget-with-thumbnails`

+The lists which contain the list items:
+`.recent-posts-widget-with-thumbnails ul`

+All list items in the list:
+`.recent-posts-widget-with-thumbnails ul li`

+All list items of sticky posts in the list:
+`.recent-posts-widget-with-thumbnails ul li.rpwwt-sticky`

+All links in the list; every link contains the image and the post title:
+`.recent-posts-widget-with-thumbnails ul li a`

+All images in the list (use that to set the margins around images):
+`.recent-posts-widget-with-thumbnails ul li a img`

+All post titles in the list:
+`.recent-posts-widget-with-thumbnails ul li a span.rpwwt-post-title`

+All post dates in the list:
+`.recent-posts-widget-with-thumbnails ul li div.rpwwt-post-date`

+All post excerpts in the list:
+`.recent-posts-widget-with-thumbnails ul li div.rpwwt-post-excerpt`

 == Installation ==